DazzaJay/FS22-Australian-License-Plates/New South Wales/Readme.txt

+For Adding these plates to your custom map:

-Extract the licensePlates folder into FS22_SouthernCrossStation\maps
+1. Extract the licensePlates folder into yor custom world's maps folder.
+For example, Southern Cross Station would be: FS22_SouthernCrossStation\maps

-Edit your map.xml so that then license plates line points to the correct location:
+2. Edit your map.xml so that then license plates line points to the correct location:

-Here is the one that works here.
+Here is the one that works here:

 <licensePlates filename="maps/licensePlates/licensePlatesUS.xml"/>

+This contains 4 Types of plates:
+3 Letters, 3 Numbers: AAA 111
+2 Letters, 2 Numbers, 2 Letters: AA 11 AA
+6 Character AlphaNumeric Custom Plates.
+(Realistic)
+8 Character AlphaNumeric Custom Plates.
+(Unrealistic)

-Note: Updated to contain 20 AI Traffic license plates.
+Also contain 20 NPC Traffic license plates.
 10x NSW AA-11-AA
 5X  NSW AAA-111
 5x  Personalised Plates.